Florida black bear: Legislative action

-On December 6, 2018, state Senator Linda Stewart filed S.B.
+On December 6, 2018, Stewart filed S.B.
 134, Florida Black Bears.
-It was referred to the Environment and Natural Resources Committee, Agriculture Committee, Criminal Justice Committee, and Rules Committee on January 10, 2019.
-This bill would prohibit the Fish and Wildlife Conservation Commission from allowing the recreational hunting of Florida black bears mothering cubs that weigh less than 100 pounds under a Florida black bear hunting permit; specify a penalty for the unlawful harvesting of saw palmetto berries on state lands; prohibit prescribed burns in certain designated habitats during specified times.
+This bill would prohibit the FWC from allowing the recreational hunting of Florida black bears mothering cubs that weigh less than 100 pounds under a Florida black bear hunting permit; specify a penalty for the unlawful harvesting of saw palmetto berries on state lands; prohibit prescribed burns in certain designated habitats during specified times.
 This bill was not heard in its first committee of reference and subsequently died in committee.

-On February 13, 2019, state Senator Linda Stewart filed S.B.
+On February 13, 2019, Stewart filed S.B.
 988, Florida Black Bears/ Endangered and Threatened Species Act.
-It was referred to Environment and Natural Resources Committee and Rules Committee on February 22, 2019.
-This bill would request the Florida Fish and Wildlife Conservation Commission to consider relisting the Florida black bear as a threatened species under the Endangered and Threatened Species Act.
+This bill would request the FWC to consider relisting the Florida black bear as a threatened species under the Endangered and Threatened Species Act.
 This bill was not heard in its first committee of reference and subsequently died in committee.

 On February 18, 2019, state Senator Jason Pizzo filed S.B.
 1150, Wildlife Protection.
-It was referred to Environment and Natural Resources Committee, Criminal Justice Committee, and Rules Committee on February 28, 2019.
 This bill would prohibit the import, sale, purchase, and distribution of ivory articles and rhinoceros horns; provide that it is unlawful to take, possess, injure, shoot, collect, or sell Florida black bears; provide that the illegal taking, possession, injuring, shooting, collecting, or selling of Florida black bears is a Level Four violation, which is subject to criminal and civil penalties.
 This bill was not heard in its first committee of reference and subsequently died in committee.

-Endangered Species Act petition

-On March 17, 2016, various conservation groups throughout Florida led by the Center for Biological Diversity petitioned the U.S. Department of Interior to request that the Florida black bear be listed on the federal Endangered Species Act.
-However, on April 19, 2017, U.S. Fish and Wildlife Services released a final decision regarding the Endangered Species Act petition which denied the change in status.
-This decision was similar to the results of the petition submitted by Inge Hutchinson on June 11, 1990, which was declined in lieu of state actions to protect the Florida black bear.
-The federal government deemed that federal action would not be necessary so long as the state was offering sufficient protective measures.
+In 2016 various conservation groups throughout Florida led by the Center for Biological Diversity petitioned the U.S. Department of Interior to request that the Florida black bear be listed on the federal Endangered Species Act.
+The U.S. Fish and Wildlife Services denied the change in status, in lieu of state actions to protect the Florida black bear.